Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 Pounce power edited from StormDragon_64#5369 Gourmand's slam edited from Golder06#7041
-Gourmand's Spitup edited from TheFluffycart55#0918
+Gourmand's Spitup edited from TheFluffycart55#0918 Artificer's Explosively Charged edited from Sunny!#1024/[A Golden Bear]#5508

 Features marked with * are not or only partially implemented.